MonkeyNi/tracker/readme.md

 1. Detection threshold: 0.1
 2. Ground truth threshold: 0.3
 3. Tracked IoU threshold: 0.1
-4. Tracked only (no detection) IoU threshold: 0.1
+4. Tracked only (no detection) IoU threshold (no need for eco): 0.1
-5. Cosine similarity threshold: 0.95
+5. Cosine similarity threshold (no need for eco): 0.95
-6. Tracker age: 3
+6. Tracker age: 10

 ### Key points:<br>
 1. The workflow is based on SORT;<br>